North American P-51 Mustang in New Zealand service: Territorial Air Force

 The Mustangs were seen as a significant advance over the existing aircraft of the TAF.
-They were used for training purposes but also aerobatics and rocket and air-to-ground gunnery exercises.
-However, Wing Commander Johnny Checketts, the commander of Taieri Station, the base for No. 4 Squadron, considered the aircraft unsuitable for inexperienced TAF pilots.
+They were used for rocket and air-to-ground gunnery exercises, other training activities, and aerobatics.
+However, Wing Commander Johnny Checketts, the commander of RNZAF Station Taieri, the base for No. 4 Squadron, considered the aircraft unsuitable for inexperienced TAF pilots.

 Once they entered service with the TAF, the Mustangs suffered a relatively high rate of incidents.
 In September 1952, a Mustang of No. 3 Squadron, while flying over Lyttelton Harbour at 35000 ft, went into a dive and crashed into the sea.
 The cause was believed to be a failure in the pilot's oxygen system.
 In 1955, two pilots were killed flying Mustangs; one aircraft of No. 1 Squadron crashed at sea on 20 March and the pilot's body was not recovered while a Mustang of No. 3 Squadron broke up in midair over Springston on 23 April.

-By 1955, the Mustangs were experiencing an increasing amount of technical problems with their undercarriage and coolant piping.
+By 1955, the Mustangs were experiencing an increasing number of technical problems with their undercarriage and coolant piping.
 In No. 3 Squadron, only one Mustang was available for flying at the start of the year, which affected morale amongst the flying personnel and saw a drop in attendance at the squadron's parades and training sessions.
 Although replacement aircraft was provided, within a matter of weeks these too were unserviceable.
-In July, it was announced that all Mustangs would be withdrawn from service and the following month they were transported or flown to the RNZAF base at Woodbourne for long term storage.
+In July, it was announced that all Mustangs would be withdrawn from service and the following month they were transported or flown to the RNZAF base at Woodbourne for long-term storage.

 At the time of their withdrawal from service, ten of the TAF's Mustangs had been damaged or destroyed, a relatively high number given the number of aircraft in service.
 Two of those damaged were subsequently assigned to No. 4 Technical Training School while the airframe of another was designated for use as a target on the Ohakea air base gunnery range.
 It had been intended to replace the Mustangs with de Havilland Vampires but this did not eventuate and the TAF squadrons operated Harvards until their disbandment in 1957.

-Royal New Zealand Air Force
+Full-time squadrons

 Two Mustangs, part of the first group of six aircraft to be assembled, went to the RNZAF's Central Flying School.
 In June 1952, these two Mustangs were later transferred to Nos.
 14 and 75 Squadrons and used for towing targets for gunnery practice.
 No. 42 Squadron received a Mustang that was transferred from one of the TAF squadrons.
 While the TAF ceased its use of the Mustang in August 1955, the last operational flight of a RNZAF Mustang, this being NZ2423, was on 30 May 1957.